Do You Have to Take Thyroid Medication For Life Once You Start?

 There’s a lot of research going into this topic, though, and there may be better guidelines in the future.

-Based on what we know right now, here are some guidelines which, if present, indicate that you have a solid chance of being able to get off of your thyroid medication:
+Based on what we know right now, here are some guidelines that, if present, indicate that you have a solid chance of being able to get off of your thyroid medication:

 • A history of thyroid medication use for less than 4 years in total